dragn1821/Launcher/README.md

 # Launcher
 This project is a video game launcher application that runs as a kiosk menu for Windows games.

+# Downloading this project
+- Copy down the repo and open in Visual Studio.
+- Right-Click on the Solution and select "Restore Nuget Packages".
+- Make sure to change the configuration manager drop down from "Any CPU" to "x86".

 # Features:
 - Easy configuration through JSON files.
 - Launcher monitors it's process to regain focus if it is lost.